palantir/atlasdb/docs/source/schemas/index.rst

 Primitive ValueTypes
 ~~~~~~~~~~~~~~~~~~~~

-For simple data types, AtlasDB represents them by ValueType.
+AtlasDB represents simple data types by ValueType.
 Note that a
-java primitive type can have multiple ValueTypes associated with it.
+Java primitive type can have multiple ValueTypes associated with it.
 Each ValueType represents a different method of storing that type in the
 database, and thus affects storage efficiency and search
-characteristics, among others.
-The types are:
+characteristics, among other things.
+The supported types are:

 +-------------------------------+--------------+---------------+----------------------+----------------+
 | Name                          | Java Type    | Format        | Anywhere in table?   | Range Scans?   |